pytorch/torchtune/docs/source/examples/qlora_finetune.rst

-The `QLoRA paper <https://arxiv.org/abs/2305.14314>`_ introduces two key abstractions to decrease memory usage and avoid accuracy degradation: the bespoke 4-bit NormatFloat type, and a double quantization method that quantizes the quantization parameters themselves to save even more memory. torchtune uses the `NF4Tensor <https://github.com/pytorch-labs/ao/blob/b9beaf351e27133d189b57d6fa725b1a7824a457/torchao/dtypes/nf4tensor.py#L153>`_ abstraction from the `TorchAO library <https://github.com/pytorch-labs/ao>`_ to build QLoRA components as specified in the paper.
+The `QLoRA paper <https://arxiv.org/abs/2305.14314>`_ introduces two key abstractions to decrease memory usage and avoid accuracy degradation: the bespoke 4-bit NormatFloat type, and a double quantization method that quantizes the quantization parameters themselves to save even more memory. torchtune uses the `NF4Tensor <https://github.com/pytorch-labs/ao/blob/b9beaf351e27133d189b57d6fa725b1a7824a457/torchao/dtypes/nf4tensor.py#L153>`_ abstraction from the `torchao library <https://github.com/pytorch-labs/ao>`_ to build QLoRA components as specified in the paper.
-`TorchAO library <https://github.com/pytorch-labs/ao>`_ is a PyTorch-native library that allows you to quantize and prune your models.
+`torchao library <https://github.com/pytorch-labs/ao>`_ is a PyTorch-native library that allows you to quantize and prune your models.

 .. _qlora_core_highlevel: